 Endormies by Rupert Bunny

-In this painting, Bunny has included a rose, a traditional symbol of love, as well as the white swans which are symbolic of grace and beauty and which is another recurring theme in Bunny’s compositions, and was inspired by French art motifs from before the Great War.
-Many artists also used the motif of a small dog to symbolise marital fidelity, which can be seen in this painting, sleeping at the feet of his mistress.
+In this painting, Bunny has included a rose, a traditional symbol of love, as well as the white swans which are symbolic of grace and beauty.
+These are recurring themes in Bunny’s compositions and was inspired by French art motifs from before the Great War.
+Many artists also used the motif of a small dog to symbolize marital fidelity, which can be seen in this painting, sleeping at the feet of his mistress.

-Rupert Bunny (1864 – 1947) was an Australian painter, who was a magnificent colourist and erudite painter of classic themes and could masterfully handle large-scale composition.
-His paintings were inspired by European masters and brought him success greater than any other Australian artist working abroad.
+Rupert Bunny (1864 – 1947) was an Australian painter.
+He was a magnificent colorist and erudite painter of classic themes.
+His paintings were inspired by European masters and brought him success more significant than any other Australian artist working abroad.

-In 1902, he married Jeanne Heloise Morel, a former art student and model, who appeared frequently in his paintings.
-After travelling back and forth between Australia and France on numerous occasions, after his wife died in 1933, he returned permanently to Australia.
+In 1902, he married Jeanne Heloise Morel, a former art student, and model, who frequently appeared in his paintings.
+After traveling back and forth between Australia and France on numerous occasions, after his wife died in 1933, he returned permanently to Australia.

 Etaples Art Colony

 The Etaples art colony consisted of artists working in the Étaples area of northern France at the turn of the 20th century.
 The colony had its heyday between 1880–1914, after which World War I disrupted it.
-Although broadly international, it was made up mainly of English-speakers from North America, Australasia and the British Isles.
-While some artists settled in the area, other visitors stayed only a season, or an even shorter time, as they journeyed from art colony to art colony along the coasts of Normandy and Brittany.
+Although broadly international, it was made up mainly of English-speakers from North America, Australasia, and the British Isles.
+While some artists settled in the area, other visitors stayed only a season or an even shorter time.
+Many journeyed from art colony to art colony along the coasts of Normandy and Brittany.

-Twenty-two Australians and three New Zealanders, are have been noted as living at or visiting the Etaples Art Colony, they were also connected with several of the French artists’ colonies and the plein air style associated with them.
+Twenty-two Australians and three New Zealanders, have been noted as living at or visiting the Etaples Art Colony.
+They were also connected with several of the French artists’ colonies and the plein air style associated with them.

 Explore Rupert Bunny